-The Group's principal financial assets are bank balances and cash, trade debtors, other debtors and investments.
+The Group's principal financial assets are bank balances and cash, trade debtors and other debtors.

 The credit risk on liquid funds and derivative financial instruments is limited because the counterparties are banks with high credit ratings, assigned by international credit rating agencies.